Omar27522/Projects/labels/current/Labels/DOCS/COMMAND_LINE.md

 Use Windows Task Scheduler to automate label generation at specific times:

 1. Create a new task in Task Scheduler
-2. Set the program/script to the path of `label_maker.exe`
+2. Set the program/script to the path of `main.pyw` or `Label Maker V3.exe`
 3. Add arguments like `--csv-file="C:\daily_export.csv" --print --silent`
 4. Set the schedule as needed